TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-09-30-on-microservices.md

 ### Independent deployment
 If you have a large system with many teams working you want to make sure that the teams can deploy their changes independently.
 Instead of defining [release trains](https://en.wikipedia.org/wiki/Software_release_train) and having to coordinate deployment of the entire system you can deploy each service at its own cadence.
 Splitting into services  gives you the ability to deploy changes to parts of the system, while it is under load.

-To be able to deploy independently you need to have a mature dev-ops organization and and deal with several versions of the same service running at the same time.
+To be able to deploy independently you need to have a mature dev-ops organization and deal with several versions of the same service running at the same time.
 [Blue/Green deployments](https://martinfowler.com/bliki/BlueGreenDeployment.html) and [canary deployments](https://martinfowler.com/bliki/CanaryRelease.html) are techniques that can help with this.

 ### Independent technology
 Developers have different skills and interests.
 To attract and keep people on your team it may be important to be flexible in your tech-stack.
 Some domains are better suited to particular technologies.
 In a monolith all teams must work with the same technologies, regardless of interests or domains.

 By splitting up the system into smaller services each team can gain some leeway in choosing their stack.
 This means that you can have a team working with Java, another with C#, and yet another with Python and one with PHP.
 The choice of technology becomes another dimension you can vary.
-You can also have services that use latest version of a technology, side by side with an services on older versions.
+You can also have services that use latest version of a technology, side by side with services on older versions.

 A point of caution here: do not use *too* many different technologies in your system.
 I recommend having small set of technologies that you can support and maintain.
 Remember that your organization will probably have to support the deliveries for some time.